 Recent data suggests that Florida Condo Owners and Homeowners are going online searching “Service Dog Certification” and purchasing Emotional Support Dog Kits or even trying to get a Doctor’s emotional support animal letter via an online service.
 These online registration kits and online Doctors are big red flags for the Condo and HOA Associations and usually result in a denial of the request.
 It has even been rumored that a Condo Association’s Lawyer went online and registered “Pluto” as a Service Dog on behalf of “Minnie & Mickey Mouse” and purchased a tag and vest and posted pictures of them online just to demonstrate that they have no real value or validity.
 We can help navigate the tricky process of emotional support animal letter and registration.

 Many public places are afraid to question somebody with a dog for fear of a discrimination complaint and the bad press that usually follows.
-As a result, we see many people in the stores, restaurants and shopping malls with dogs that we know cannot be service dogs.
+As a result, we see many dog owners in the stores, restaurants and shopping malls with their dogs that we know cannot be service dogs.
 It has become so problematic with people bringing their animals to public places that the Florida Legislature recently amended Florida Law making it a crime to misrepresent that your dog is a Service Dog.
 Florida Statute Section 413.08(9) was amended on July 1, 2015, to state that a person who misrepresents having a service animal commits a misdemeanor of the second degree.

 According to the Statute, a public accommodation may ask (1) if an animal is a service animal necessary for disability and (2) what disability-related tasks the animal is trained to perform for its owner.
 For individuals seeking accommodations in Florida Condominiums and Homeowner Associations, they may be asked much more if their disability is not readily apparent.
 If Condo Associations and HOA’s have reason to question a person’s disability or need for an assistance animal they have the right to request additional information before the Association can properly evaluate an accommodation request.
 Unfortunately, for many individuals, they are not aware of just how far the Associations can go with these inquiries and the Associations almost always go way beyond what is normally allowed.
 This is where an HOA Attorney can help keep the Associations in check.
 Also, it is important to note that you don’t automatically get accommodation simply because you are disabled.
 You must seek out the accommodation from the Association and provide reliable documentation to establish that you have a disability and that the animal in question will provide some type of disability-related assistance or emotional support.
 Many people try to do this on their own without understanding the various complexities with the State and Federal Laws and wind up doing more harm than good.